pavitranew/session-7-rest-ang/README.md

 The last line creates and exports the Pirate model object, with built in Mongo interfacing methods.
 We'll refer to this Pirate object in other files.

-Update `controllers/pirate.controllers.js` to require Mongoose, so we can create an instance of our Pirate model to work with.
+1: Update `src/pirate.controllers.js` to require Mongoose, so we can create an instance of our Pirate model to work with.

-And update findAll() to query Mongo with the find() data model method.
+2: Update findAll() to query Mongo with the find() data model method.

 ```js
 const mongoose = require('mongoose');